 A Human-Made Water Crisis

-The infamous Flint Water crisis has been in and out of news outlets as early as 2014.
-This human-made water crisis in Flint, Michigan involves the contamination of the municipal's water supply system.
-The contaminated water contains high levels of lead, which ultimately results in a major public health threat.
-This water problem has escalated so quickly that it led to a call for state emergency, court appearances, lawsuits, charges, etc. To say the least, the city of Flint was in for a serious water dilemma.
+The contaminated water contained high lead levels, resulting in a major public health threat.
+This became problematic so quickly that it led to a call for a state emergency, court appearances, lawsuits, charges, etc. To say the least, Flint was in for a serious water dilemma.

-Let's delve deeper into Flint's water system and its background, how it ended up getting contaminated with high amounts of lead, the lead levels in Flint's water and how it affects human health in the long run.
-We will also go into detail about the lawsuits filed by the residents against the administration, as well as the estimated cost to fix the Flint water crisis.
+Let's delve deeper into Flint's water system and its background, how it ended up being contaminated with high amounts of lead, the lead levels in Flint's water, and how this affects human health in the long run.

 The Root Cause of the Flint Water Crisis

-Early on, along the shores of the Flint river, was like a new civilization filled with industries and several operations.
-In there began General Motors, as well as the boom of the automobile industry.
-To add, it has been inhabited by, more or less, hundreds of thousands of people.
-However, come 1980, the "boom" was halted by long periods of economic problems, such as price hikes in oil and the wreckage of auto plants, followed shortly by unemployment.
 As a result, many people relocated and evacuated the said area, while the majority of people who were behind left were practically below the poverty line.
-As such, there were a lot of abandoned houses in a ratio of one abandoned home out of six in the city of Flint.
+As such, there were a lot of abandoned houses, with a ratio of one abandoned home out of six in the city of Flint.

-With over a $25 million deficit, the city fell under state control.
-Since then, Michigan Governor Rick Snyder assigned a newly-elected emergency manager to supervise and control the city costs.
-It was then that it was decided to end the city’s five-decade utilization of Detroit's water system for a cheaper alternative - that is, piping water from the Flint River.
-Supposedly, it was a temporary alternative while waiting for the construction of Lake Huron.
-Moreover, the water quality of the Flint River was highly-corrosive, yet the city's officials remained mum about it and didn't even bother adding anti-corrosion chemicals.
+Moreover, the water quality of the Flint River was highly corrosive, yet the city's officials remained calm about it and didn't even bother adding anti-corrosion chemicals.
 They didn't let it undergo the necessary treatment nor tried to filter it out.
 This, on top of the city's old pipes, caused lead contamination.

 The High Levels of Lead in Flint's Water

-In the following year, researchers from Virginia Tech, a respected research university, collected water samples from a number of Flint's homes in a resident-organized undertaking.
-As such, the research results convey that citywide lead levels had indeed increased.
-Based on specific measures, almost 17% of lead cases detected have exceeded the federal “action level” of 15 parts per billion (ppb).
-By standard, this is the level where corrective action must be done immediately to prevent further damage.
-Moreover, it was reported that at least 40% percent of samples measured above 5 ppb of lead.
-Being that as may, the researchers have concluded that Flint's water quality is in a very critical stage.
+The research results show that lead levels had increased citywide.
+Based on specific measures, almost 17% of lead cases detected exceeded the federal “action level” of 15 parts per billion (ppb).
+By standard, this is the level at which corrective action must be taken immediately to prevent further damage.

 MORE CAUSE FOR CONCERN:

 Simply put, the dangers brought upon by Flint's untreated water supply were more than just lead contamination.
 It was also plagued by an outbreak of Legionnaires’ disease, a serious type of pneumonia.
-The outbreak was concluded to have started with the switch from Detroit water to the Flint River.
-In total, there were more than eighty (80) people who contracted the disease, while there was a total death count of twelve (12) between 2014 and 2015.
-Due to the severity of the case, it was recorded as the third largest outbreak of Legionnaires’ disease in the history of the United States.
+The outbreak was concluded to have started with the switch from Detroit Water to the Flint River.

 The Dangers of Lead Exposure

-Lead is a heavy metal that has been popularly used in making cookware, makeup, paint, and even some preservative in wine.
+Lead is a heavy metal popularly used to make cookware, makeup, paint, and even some preservatives in wine.
 Some people even used it for baths and aqueducts.
-It is very easy to melt, hammer, or press out of its normal shape.
-Still, lead consumption remains to be very dangerous, especially if consumed heavily and excessively.
+It is easy to melt, hammer, or press out of its normal shape.

 Not surprisingly, lead exposure is linked to serious health complications —from sickness and disability to death itself.